 Patients often also have manifestations of other atopic disorders (eg, asthma, eczema, allergic rhinitis).

 (See also the American College of Gastroenterology’s Evidenced Based Approach to the Diagnosis and Management of Esophageal Eosinophilia and Eosinophilic Esophagitis (EoE).)

-The diagnosis of eosinophilic esophagitis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
+The typical patient with eosinophilic esophagitis has dysphagia for solids and a history of atopy.
+The diagnosis of eosinophilic esophagitis is also considered when reflux symptoms fail to respond to acid-suppression therapy.
 It should also be considered in adults who present with esophageal food impaction or in adults who have noncardiac chest pain.

-Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (> 15 eosinophils/high-powered field).
-Although visible abnormalities (eg, furrows, strictures, rings) may be apparent on endoscopy, the appearance can be normal, so biopsies are essential.
-Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should probably have endoscopy only after failure of a 2-mo trial of a proton pump inhibitor.
+Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (≥ 15 eosinophils/high-powered field).
+Although visible abnormalities (eg, linear furrows, strictures, stacked circular rings, loss of vascular markings, white exudates) may be apparent on endoscopy, the appearance can be normal, so biopsies are essential.
+Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should have biopsies; samples from the proximal and middle esophagus should be processed separately from samples from the distal esophagus.

-A barium swallow may show a feline esophagus, ringed esophagus, narrow-caliber esophagus, or strictures.
+A barium swallow may show stacked circular rings, longitudinal furrows, a narrow-caliber esophagus, or strictures.

-Patients who have significant strictures may need careful esophageal dilation using a balloon or esophageal dilator; multiple, careful, progressive dilations are done to help prevent esophageal tears or perforation.
+Patients who have significant strictures may need careful esophageal dilation using a balloon or bougie; multiple, careful, progressive dilations are done to help prevent esophageal perforation.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.